🔼The name Chephirim in the Bible

 The name Chephirim looks like a plural noun taken from any of the verbs כפר (kapar).
 But probably it was meant to be a plural of the noun כפר (kapar), meaning village:

-Neither NOBSE Study Bible Name List nor Jones' Dictionary of Old Testament Proper Names treat the "name" Chephirim, and only BDB Theological Dictionary reads Villages.
+Neither NOBSE Study Bible Name List nor Jones' Dictionary of Old Testament Proper Names treats the "name" Chephirim, and only BDB Theological Dictionary reads Villages.